"Are all tours of Sicily the same?"

 per year – six thousand on a typical day.
 While you read these words, at least two hundred other visitors

 are reading something on our website.
-We also publish books about Sicily (and we've even designed a few tours based on them).
+We also support publication of books about Sicily (and we've even designed a few tours based on them).

 In response to the demand for travel services of a high quality, we've been

 offering personalized and regularly-scheduled tours of Sicily since 2005,

 with thousands of satisfied participants since then.
 Small group size and

 attention to detail are what distinguish our tours from those of most